taliabahar/CMSI488/homework3/README.md

 #### b. undefined NaN

 In this language, the scope of a variable is the entire block in which the variable is declared in.
+This has the effect of completely shadowing global scope.
 Prior to declaration, variables are undefined.
 Since the first print statement is within the scope of where x is declared in f(), but is before the declaration of x, x at line 3 is undefined.
 Then on line 4, x is declared and assigned a value of x + 2 in the local scope of f().
 When evaluated, x+2 is undefined + 2. which is not a number, so the second print statement on line 5 prints NaN.

 #### c.
 Error on line 3: x is not declared